siseval/c-visual-sort/README.md

 ## Visual-Sort

-This is a simple sorting algorithm visualizer, made is c
+A simple sorting algorithm visualizer, made is c
 The code was mostly written in an evening, and should not be seen by anyone

 ### Instructions